mehran-mesbahi/mehran-mesbahi.github.io/_pages/service.md

 <span style="color: orange;">Graduate Committee:</span> member, in charge of graduate admissions and policies pertaining to graduate education in the department

 <span style="color: orange;">Integrated Flight Science and Control:</span>
-Our department now has a degree program in integrated flight science and control!
+Our department now has a degree program in integrated flight science and control;
+check <a href="https://www.aa.washington.edu/research/ifs">this</a> out!

+<span style="color: orange;">Chair of Faculty Search: </span> have been serving as the chair of the tenure-track faculty hiring in the department since 2020.

 <strong style="color: red;">College of Engineering</strong>